Technology

 Define AI readiness, governance, security controls, and rollout standards before automation touches sensitive workflows or data.

-Build workflow automations, internal copilots, system integrations, and user-facing tools that support real teams and real processes.
+Build workflow automations, AI-assisted tools, system integrations, and user-facing tools that support real teams and real processes.

 Connect automation outputs to CRM, reporting, invoicing, and operational workflows so the new process actually closes the loop.